Reusable Foodware Cafeteria Grants

 These grants are for innovative projects to replace single-use disposable foodware with reusable systems in closed-environment* cafeterias and similar dining facilities in Alameda County.
 These locations offer ideal conditions for piloting reusable foodware systems due to their controlled operations and typically high volume of meals served.

-*In closed-environment dining facilities reusable foodware (such as plates, bowls, utensils, and cups) is used exclusively for on-site dining, remains on-site after use, is collected, cleaned, and returned for continuous reuse.
-Settings where foodware is used for take-out (”grab and go”) are not considered closed environments for the purpose of these grants.
+*Closed-environment dining facilities are those that exclusively use reusable foodware—such as plates, bowls, utensils, and cups—for on-site dining.
+After use, the foodware is collected, cleaned, and returned for continuous reuse.
+Facilities offering take-out or "grab-and-go" options are not considered closed environments for the purposes of these grants.

 Eligible closed-environment* locations include